Stunning photos from around LI, NYC

 (Credit: Patrick E. McCarthy)

-Manhasset's Goalie Ava Albanese with the scoop during the Nassau High School girls soccer game between Manhasset defeated North Shore 2-1 at Manhasset High School in Manhasset, New York on Oct.
+Manhasset goalie Ava Albanese with the scoop during the Nassau High School girls soccer game at Manhasset High School in Manhasset on Wednesday, Oct.
 11, 2017.
+Manhasset defeated North Shore 2-1.

+Firefighters douse a burning 2001 Toyota Sequoia on the eastbound Northern State Parkway near Exit 34 on Wednesday, Oct.
+11, 2017.
+Rufus Williams, 52, of Hempstead, was killed after his Sequoia struck the side of an overpass, State Police said.

 Merrick Firefighter Marc Hendrickson conducts demonstrations in front of a first-grade class as students at Chatterton School in the Merrick School District get a firsthand look at what goes into being a volunteer firefighter when Merrick Fire Department volunteers visit their school on Tuesday, Oct.
 10, 2017, in Merrick.